GreyKeenan/dukesup/index.md

 The attacking player gets a chance to play any additional cards from their hand before moving on to scoring.

-Playing Your CASTLE
+Playing Your FIEF
 --------------------------------------------------

-You may attempt to play your own CASTLE in order to take the opponent's and end the game.
+You may attempt to play your own FIEF in order to take the opponent's and end the game.
-Because you are playing your own CASTLE, you *must* take the opponent's in this turn.
+Because you are playing your own FIEF, you *must* take the opponent's in this turn.
-You cannot end the game by only taking your own CASTLE.
+You cannot end the game by only taking your own FIEF.

-To use your CASTLE, play it in runs/sets just like any other card.
+To use your FIEF, play it in runs/sets just like any other card.
-If you are unable to take the opponent's CASTLE, you must return your CASTLE to its position, face-up.
+If you are unable to take the opponent's FIEF, you must return your FIEF to its position, face-up.

 Scoring
 ==================================================

 At the end of the game, the player with the most cards on the table wins.
-This includes runs/sets, remaining DUKES, and remaining CASTLES.
+This includes runs/sets, remaining DUKES, and remaining FIEFS.
 Any cards of your color are considered yours.

 <br>